 - From the PE installer directory, run

 When prompted, choose Yes to install the setup packages.
-If you choose No, the installer will exit.
+If you choose No, the installer exits.

-At this point, the PE installer will start a web server and provide a web address:
+At this point, the PE installer starts a web server and provides a web address:

 https://<install platform hostname>:3000.
 Ensure that port 3000 is reachable.
 If necessary, you can close port 3000 when the installation is complete.
 Also be sure to use